ylyu1/Milk-Peptide-Detector/README.md

 ## Project Overview
-The Milk Peptide Detector is a machine learning-based classifier developed to identify antimicrobial peptides (AMPs) in human milk.
+In this project, I built a Milk Peptide Detector, which is a machine learning-based classifier developed to identify antimicrobial peptides (AMPs) in human milk.
 This project aims to significantly reduce the time and labor required for researchers to identify promising peptide candidates.

 ### Major Components of the Project
 - **Classification of Antimicrobial Peptides**: Developed a classifier to identify AMPs, streamlining the research process.